czczup/InternVL-doc/docs/en/internvl2.0/deployment.md

 pip install lmdeploy==0.5.3
 ```

 LMDeploy abstracts the complex inference process of multi-modal Vision-Language Models (VLM) into an easy-to-use pipeline, similar to the Large Language Model (LLM) inference pipeline.
+Here are some deployment examples.
+For more detailed deployment instructions, please refer to the [lmdeploy documentation](https://github.com/InternLM/lmdeploy/blob/main/docs/en/multi_modal/internvl.md).

 ### A 'Hello, world' example